jstrube/LC_with_Julia_examples/Snowmass/README.md

      notebook()
      ```
       This should open a new browser tab with a Jupyter notebook browser.
 1. Download the `.ipynb` notebook files from this directory and execute them.
+If you encounter an error message due to missing packages, follow the steps suggested in the error message.

 On OSG, if you've logged in with port forwarding, you can now start a jupyter server
    ```